python-ellar/ellar/docs/overview/modules.md

 A module is a class annotated with a `@Module()` decorator.
-The `@Module()` decorator provides **metadata** that **Ellar** makes use of to organize the application structure.
+The `@Module()` decorator provides **metadata** that exports a `Module` data and defines the module structure.

 ![middleware description image](../img/ModuleDescription.png)

-The `ApplicationModule` is the entry point for Ellar to build your application graph - the internal data structure used to resolve module and provider relationships and dependencies.
 The best way to organize your components is to build your projects as `Modules`.

+The `ApplicationModule` is the entry-point/root module to building the application module tree - the internal data structure used to resolve `module` and `provider` relationships and dependencies.

 Thus, the architecture resulting from most applications will include multiple modules with closely related **functionality**.

-## `Feature modules`
+## **Feature modules**
-Module helps to organize code relevant for specific features, ensuring that the code is clear and organized.
-This will help to manage complexity and develop using SOLID especially as the application or team grows.
+Building an application as a group of feature modules bundled together helps to manage complexity, have a maintainable, extendable, and testable code base, and encourage development using SOLID principles.

 A typical example of a feature module is the **dogs** project.
-The `DogsModule` wraps all the services and controller that manages the dog resource which makes it easy to maintain and extend.
+The `DogsModule` wraps all the services and controller that manages the `dog` resource which makes it easy to maintain, extend, and testable.
 ```python
 # project_name/apps/dogs/module.py